 The match finished 21 – 7, Ireland hitting their stated target of three home wins.

 Ireland: Lauren Delany, Laura Sheehan Enya Breen, Sene Naoupu, Béibhinn Parsons; Hannah Tyrrell, Kathryn Dane; Lindsay Peat, Cliodhna Moloney, Linda Djougang, Nichola Fryday, Ciara Cooney, Dorothy Wall, Claire Molloy, Ciara Griffin (C).
 Replacements: Neve Jones, Katie O’Dwyer, Leah Lyons, Brittany Hogan, Hannah O’Connor, Alisa Hughes, Larissa Muldoon, Katie Fitzhenry

-Italy: Manuela Furlan (captain), Vittoria Ostuni Minuzzi, Michela Sillari, Beatrice Rigoni, Aura Muzzo, Veronica Madia, Sofia Stefan; Silvia Turani, Melissa Bettoni, Lucia Gai, Sara Tounesi, Giordana Duca, Francesca Sgorbini, Giada Franco, Elisa Giordano.
+Italy: Manuela Furlan (C), Vittoria Ostuni Minuzzi, Michela Sillari, Beatrice Rigoni, Aura Muzzo, Veronica Madia, Sofia Stefan, Silvia Turani, Melissa Bettoni, Lucia Gai, Sara Tounesi, Giordana Duca, Francesca Sgorbini, Giada Franco, Elisa Giordano.
 Replacements: Giulia Cerato, Erika Skofca, Michela Merlo, Valeria Fedrighi, Francesca Sberna, Sara Barattin, Beatrice Capomaggi, Benedetta Mancini

 In the weekend’s other match Scotland recorded an unlikely draw at home to France leaving the table as follows.